Life is a Journey of Escapes is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Apartheid Museum is often the first stop I recommend for visitors to Johannesburg.

-For many Americans, it provides historical context they had never fully learned or understood before arriving in South Africa.
+For many Americans, it provides historical context they may not have fully learned or understood before arriving in South Africa.

 The experience begins in a powerful way.
 Visitors receive tickets labeled by race—“White” or “Non-White”—and enter the museum through separate entrances.
 Although symbolic, it immediately illustrates the arbitrary and oppressive nature of apartheid.